eal001/personal-website/basic_frontend_2.0/README.md

     I am going to plan out the design before building.
     I am going to plan out the division of code components before building.
     I am going to develop with mobile view in mind first

+    plans for 1.1

+    I am going to find a better font for the headings I am going to make the message box for the email dynamic I am going to cc the email input from the messages I am going to add a picture of myself
+    I am going to reformat the about me section

 ## Version Differences
-    No TV Static animation, it does not fit the theme that I have for this website.
+    No TV Static animation, it does not fit the theme that I have for this website. version 1.0 working

 # Getting Started with Create React App